---->

 observers is reasonably understandable and may be simply the escape

-velocity from an attraction force as of the electron, as c =
+velocity from some very short-range atomic particle attraction force, as c =

-√ 2F/r , where F is force and r is electron radius.
+√ 2Fr , where F is force and r is atomic particle radius.

-(that would require light to be a mass and be attracted by gravity or another force) Or
+(but that would seemingly require light to have mass and be attracted by gravity and maybe another force or forces) Or

 if light emission is by a repulsive force as of the electron using repulsion